Scintillation proximity assay: Detail

 In more detail, when the radio-labelled molecule is attached or is in proximity to bead, light emission is stimulated.
 However, if the bead does not become bound to the radio-labelled molecule, the bead will not be stimulated to emit light.
 This is because the beta particles (high-velocity electrons) released from the unbound molecule are lost to collisions with water molecules if they are too far from the scintillant-containing beads, and so the SPA bead which is not then stimulated to produce a signal.

 The decay of radioactive atoms releases subatomic particles and/or gamma rays.
 Tritium releases electrons as one of the subatomic particles.
 The energy of these particles influences the distance traveled by the particles itself through a medium such as water, because there is an inverse correlation between particle kinetic energy and strength of interaction with matter.
 The SPA method depends on the short pathlength of tritium-released beta particles.

 For instance, the decay of a Tritium atom releases a beta particle, which is well-suited to SPA due to a very short (1.5 μm) path length through water.
 So, when the β-particle is within 1.5 μm of the scintillant bead, there is sufficient energy to stimulate the bead to emit light.
 If the distance between them is greater than 1.5 μm, then the β-particle has insufficient energy to reach and stimulate the bead.

 The beads in SPA are formed from the incorporation of scintillant into small beads known as fluomicrospheres.
 These are specially designed to bind with specific molecules.
-When the bead is in close proximity to the radioactive molecule, light is stimulated.
+When the bead is close to the radioactive molecule, light is stimulated.

 The photonmultiplier tube (PMT) can be used to detect the emitted photons.
 This device converts the emitted photon energy into electrical energy by a photocathode via a series of other electrodes.
 Another device is known as CCD Imager, which is composed of a set of cooled digital cameras with sensitive charge coupled device detectors and with some refined telecentric lenses to convert the captured photon energy into high quality images.

 There is also an assortment of bead coatings available that allows this method to be applied to a broad range of applications, such as enzyme assays and radio-immuno assays.